-- Draw from drought reserves. - Increase groundwater pumping extract from the Denver Basin up to the full capacity of the Town's water rights, to the extent which can't be made up with renewable supply.
+- Draw from drought reserves. - Increase groundwater pumping extract from the Denver Basin up to the full capacity of the Town's water rights, to the extent which water supplies can't be made up with renewable supply. - Drill additional Denver Basin wells if necessary, and re-drill out-of-service wells to the extent possible. - Work with water partners (e.g. WISE) to increase water use allocation for the Town (if excess supply is available)

-6 The Southwest Car Wash Association (comprised of many Colorado car washes), states that a full serve conveyor car washing facility will spend an average of 30-40 gallons per car.
+5 The Southwest Car Wash Association (comprised of many Colorado car washes), states that a full serve conveyor car washing facility will spend an average of 30-40 gallons per car.
 For more information please visit https://swcarwash.org